nikantonelli/Planning-Poker/README.md

 The team members can also make use of the link to have a look at more details.
 It will open in a separate tab so as not to disturb your voting app.

+There are probably some bugs in here, but it generally works!

 ## Moderator Screen
 ![alt text](https://github.com/nikantonelli/Planning-Poker/blob/master/Images/ModeratorScreen.png)